-Entangling materials were identified to one of nine categories: packing band, salmon flasher, rubber band, monofilament line, hook and line, netting, rope, scar, or unknown.
+Entangling materials were identified to one of nine categories: packing band, salmon flasher, rubber band, monofilament line, hook and line, netting, rope, scar, or unknown (Fig 2).
 Salmon flashers are plastic or metal attractants attached to a line with a 60 – 200cm leader ahead of the lure or baited hook.
-The hook from the lure or baited hook is often swallowed leaving the flasher to dangle out of the mouth by the leader.
+The hook is often swallowed leaving the flasher to dangle out of the mouth by the leader.
 The hook and line category included fishing lures (not attached to flashers) and longline gear, both of which are found hooked externally on entangled individuals.
 Rubber bands are thick black bands cut from truck tire inner tubes that are often used in crab fisheries to secure trap doors.
 Packing bands are thin plastic strips attached at the ends to form loops that are used to increase the integrity of containers generally made of cardboard.
 The netting category included both gillnets made of monofilament line and trawl netting made of nylon or synthetic lines.
 Monofilament lines are commonly used in recreational fisheries and for leaders in commercial salmon fisheries and were differentiated from gillnets by the absence of knotted webbing.
 Active entanglements where the material could not be identified were recorded as ‘Unknown’.
-Animals with evidence of a previous entanglement but where no debris was observed on the sea lion were recorded as ‘Scar’.
+Animals with evidence of a previous entanglement where no material was observed on the sea lion were recorded as ‘Scar’.
 The proportion of entanglements that were active or inactive and the proportion exhibiting each entangling material were summarized and reported over months and years to observe trends in material occurrence.

+Fig 2: Example photographs of entangled Steller and California sea lions observed during small boat surveys of sea lion haulout complexes on the north coast of Washingon from 2010-2018.
+Clockwise from the top left: a) Steller sea lion with an entanglement scar, b) Steller sea lion with a rubber band entanglement, c) California sea lion with a rope entanglement, d) Steller sea lion with a severe entanglement wound where the material is unidentifiable, e) Steller sea lion entangled in monofilament line, f) California sea lion entangled by a packing band, and g) Steller sea lion with a salmon flasher entanglement.

-Packing Band Analysis
+Packing band analysis

-Annual packing band entanglement occurrence was compared to data from marine debris surveys conducted by the Olympic Coast National Marine Sanctuary (OCNMS) to discern patterns in material availability in the environment.
-The year 2018 was excluded from annual trend analysis due to low sea lion survey effort after the month of June.
+Annual packing band entanglement occurrence was compared to data from beach debris surveys conducted by the Olympic Coast National Marine Sanctuary (OCNMS) to discern patterns in material availability in the environment.
+The year 2018 was excluded from analysis due to low sea lion survey effort after the month of June.
 OCNMS conducted 1,548 beach debris surveys in the Olympic Coast region from 2012-2017, covering 17 beaches in Washington State, from Roosevelt Beach (47.1770° N, 124.1972° W) to Wa’atch Beach (48.3441° N, 124.6792° W).
 Surveys were conducted by volunteers in an OCNMS citizen science program adhering to standardized debris monitoring procedures developed by NOAA’s Marine Debris Program [22].
 The number of packing bands encountered each year in beach debris surveys was divided by the total number of surveys conducted in that year to correct for variation in survey effort.
 The annual proportion of entanglements caused by packing bands observed during surveys was analyzed for correlation with the number of packing bands per beach debris survey.

-Stranding Analysis
+Stranding analysis